phcollignon/nfs-server-minikube/README.md

 should show the `busybox-nfs` example output

-## Additional configuration for the "Deploying Statefull Application to Kubernetes" course @PluralSight.
+## Additional configuration for the "Deploying Statefull Application to Kubernetes" course @PluralSight (to be published soon).

 Add ingress support so that the users can access the demo application.